Rockfel: Assessment and honours

 At the end of 1938, Rockfel was rated equal with the Derby winner Bois Roussel, when both were assigned a weight of 133 pounds in the three-year-old version of the Free Handicap.
 Early in 1939 it was reported that she had been favourably compared to Pretty Polly and Sceptre.

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Rockfel a "great" winner of the 1000 Guineas and Oaks and the seventh best British-trained filly of the 20th century.

 The Rockfel Stakes a Group Two race for two-year-old fillies at Newmarket was named in the mare's honour in 1981.

 Breeding record

 Rockfel's time at stud was brief: in November 1941 she became ill and died of a "twisted gut".
 Earlier that year she had produced her only foal, a colt sired by Hyperion.
 Named Rockefella, he won three races and sired the 2000 Guineas winner Rockavon and the leading Japanese sire China Rock.
-Rockefella was also the damsire of Sharpen Up, the sire of Pebbles, Kris, Diesis and Sharpo.
+Rockefella was also the damsire of Sharpen Up, who was the sire of Kris, Sharpo, Diesis and Pebbles.